 Miss Representation is designed to encourage us to question how women are portrayed in every aspect of the media.
 I consider myself a progressive guy, but I’ll admit that it’s easy to fall into the traps described in this documentary.
 This content may turn off some viewers who believe it’s one-sided, but I believe this perspective is needed to really change our views.
 The participants are intelligent, strong women that have experienced this bias firsthand.
 Newsom pulls no punches and shows the many ways that the structure remains set up to keep men in power.
 Progress has been made during the past few decades, but there’s still much to do in the future.
 This film makes a convincing case that we all should inspect media narratives and whether they’re truly giving everyone a fair shake.

-Newsom's next project is called The Mask You Live In and will explore the limits of masculinity.
-She raised more than $100,000 on Kickstarter over the summer and met her funding goals.
+Newsom's next project is The Mask You Live In and will explore the limits of masculinity.
+She raised more than $100,000 on Kickstarter and met her funding goals.
 I'm looking forward to seeing what Newsom can do with this complex subject.

 Next week, I’ll hit the road in Central Florida for Amy Seimetz’s Sun Don’t Shine.

 This is a great film.
 As the father of two daughters, I had an intense interest in not only seeing this film, but making sure other people see it as well.
 I've done two presentations at work on it, both of which were very well received.ReplyDelete